HOW TO BECOME A MOBILE NAIL TECHNICIAN

 As a nail technician you are responsible for the health and safety of your clients whether you are treating them in a salon, your home or their home.
 You need to keep all your equipment clean and sterilise equipment regularly.
 You will also need to check the health and condition of your client’s nails and advise on appropriate after-care.
 You will be using a wide variety of chemicals in your work and you need to ensure these are stored safely.

-There is no one ‘right’ route into the profession; you need to choose the best fit for you, your circumstances, the time you have available and your finances.
+There is no single ‘right’ route into the profession; you need to choose the best fit for you, your circumstances, the time you have available and your finances.
 Let’s look at a couple of options that are available to you in more detail.

 Contrary to popular belief, apprenticeships are not only for the young school leaver.
 In fact, apprenticeships are open to everyone over the age of 16, whether they have worked before or not.
 If you want to train in a new career and can find an employer willing to take you on, you can become an apprentice.